Sunnydreamrain/IndRNN_Theano_Lasagne/README.md

 # Independently Recurrent Neural Networks
 This code is to implement the [IndRNN](https://arxiv.org/abs/1803.04831).
 It is based on Theano and Lasagne.
+Please refer to [this one](https://github.com/Sunnydreamrain/IndRNN_pytorch) for pytorch.

 Please cite the following paper if you find it useful.
 [Shuai Li, Wanqing Li, Chris Cook, Ce Zhu, and Yanbo Gao.
 "Independently Recurrent Neural Network (IndRNN): Building A Longer and Deeper RNN."
 CVPR 2018.](https://arxiv.org/abs/1803.04831)